LowellInstruments/ddh_old/docs/FILES.md

 ### ddh_graph_test_mode.json

-When present, DDH graphs test data, not real one.
+When present, DDH graphs display test data, not real one.
 Toggled with ``DDC`` tool.

 ### graph_req.json

-Written by DDS to indicate DDH GUI the logger it wants a plot for.
+Written by DDS to indicate DDH GUI a logger it wants a plot for.
+Used after a logger download.

 ### gps_last.json